Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ### Continuation interface

-Here's is the definition of the standard library interface `Continuation`, which represents a generic callback:
+Here is the definition of the standard library interface `Continuation`, which represents a generic callback:

 ```kotlin